North York Guide

 Mediterranean-Israeli, warm, vintage-modern

 The best all-rounder in North York.
 Cafe Landwer at Yonge & Sheppard delivers a consistently excellent Mediterranean breakfast experience.
 Whether you want their signature shakshuka in a sizzling cast-iron skillet, the viral Nutella Rozalach, or a hearty schnitzel platter, the quality never dips.
+The Halloumi Shakshuka is gaining traction as a secondary social star in 2026.
+Weekend parking is validated at the 5000 Yonge Garage (Impark #490).
 Walk-ins are manageable if you arrive before 10 AM on weekends.

 Website →